Lejeune-Lab/BU_computational_research_intro/README.md

     ```
 Instructions for using FEniCS locally:

-Detailed instructions are provided on [FeniCS website](https://fenicsproject.org/download/archive/).
+Detailed instructions are provided on [FEniCS website](https://fenicsproject.org/download/archive/).

 On Mac/Linux follow **FEniCS on Anaconda**.
-On Windows, we recommend following **FeniCS on Windows10**, but you can alternatively use Docker version of the FeniCS.
+On Windows, we recommend following **FEniCS on Windows10**, but you can alternatively use Docker version of the FEniCS.

 ### GMSH
 Instructions for using GMSH on the SCC: